bbc/html5-video-compositor/tutorial/tutorial.md

 Ingredients
 -----------
-Let's use Shia LaBeouf's notorious *"just do it!"* performance in #introductions as one of our media sources.
-Go to [the Vimeo video](https://vimeo.com/125095515), press the download button to bring up the list of download options.
+Let's use Shia LaBeouf's notorious *"just do it!"* video as one of our media sources.
+Go to [the video on Vimeo](https://vimeo.com/125095515) and press the "download" button to bring up the list of download options.

 To download the video, right-click the SD version and choose "save as" (with the file name `introductions.mp4`).

-Or you could use `wget` on the command line.
-Copy and paste the SD version link into the following command, replacing $DOWNLOADLINK (keep the surrounding quotes).
+Alternatively, uou can use `wget` on the command line.
+Copy and paste the SD version link into the following command, replacing $DOWNLOADLINK (keeping the surrounding quotes).

 ```Bash
 wget -O introductions.mp4 '$DOWNLOADLINK'